Degrees type: Bachelor

 The following end of program student learning outcomes will be achieved by Mount Aloysius College RN-BSN program graduates:

-- Patient-Family Centered Care: Value the patient and family as a full partner in providing and coordinating compassionate, age-appropriate and culturally-appropriate care.
+- Patient-Family Centered Care – Recognize the patient and family as a full partner in providing coordinated, compassionate, age- and culturally-appropriate care.

-- Teamwork and Collaboration: Foster interprofessional communication, mutual respect, and shared decision making to provide coordinated quality care.
+- Teamwork and Collaboration – Function effectively as a member of the interdisciplinary team fostering inter-professional and intra-professional communication, mutual respect, and shared decision making to provide coordinated quality care.

-- Evidence-Based Practice: Evaluate research and other current evidence for the applicability of findings for the improvement of health care processes and outcomes.
+- Evidence-Based Practice – Evaluate and integrate current research and evidence with clinical expertise in the delivery of quality healthcare and the improvement of health care processes and outcomes.

-- Quality Improvement: Evaluate outcomes and change practices and processes to improve the quality and safety of health care.
+- Quality Improvement – Evaluate outcome data of patient care processes and employ improvement methods to improve the quality and safety of health care.

 More Information